Swar Ahmed and the Navigators of Sound

 PRESS RELEASE - THE STORY

-Syrian musician and a collective known as the Navigators of Sound release a five track EP recorded in Belfast City of Music
+Syrian musician and a collective known as the Navigators of Sound release a six track EP of Kurdish songs recorded in Belfast City of Music

 Swar was first introduced to Irish musician Conor Pelan and Syrian musician Haroon Sofi .
 As a trio they performed at various events including Feile Festival, Holywood Creative Festival and at the Mac Theatre as part of the Scholars at Risk conference hosted by Queens University Belfast and University of Ulster.
 (Video).
 Swar also performed as a duo with Conor and Italian musician Luigi Cirrilo and solo at some events including at the Soma Festival.